bhardwajRahul/telepresence/docs/faqs.md

 Both TCP and UDP are supported.

-** When using Telepresence to ingest or intercept a container, are the Kubernetes cluster environment variables proxied on my local machine?**
+** When using Telepresence run a cluster service locally, are the Kubernetes cluster environment variables proxied on my local machine?**

 Yes, you can either set the container's environment variables on your machine or write the variables to a file to use with Docker or another build process.
-You can also directly pass the environments to an intercept handler that is run by the ingest or intercept.
+You can also directly pass the environments to a handler that runs locally.
 Please see [the environment variable reference doc](reference/environment.md) for more information.

-** When using Telepresence to ingest or intercept a container, can the associated container volume mounts also be mounted by my local machine?**
+** When using Telepresence to run a cluster service locally, can the associated container volume mounts also be mounted by my local machine?**

 Yes, please see [the volume mounts reference doc](reference/volume.md) for more information.